BetterFutureForAll/bffa-be/README.md

 This approach will require more diligence in schema designs and modeling, but will be more flexible and faster to serve large documents quickly to the front end.

+Potentially may transpose each Row into a Country element with all the info for that year.country embedded into this object.
+This may not be a size problem as each row is relatively small data wise.

 #### Cautions
  The temptation to store everything into one giant document may make the calls faster on the server but will make calls take more time to transfer the call to the front end due to the nature of the internet.

 ## Notes
 Ideal data calls will follow